kulikovav/homebridge-haier-evo/tests/README.md

 # Testing Guide for Homebridge Haier Evo Plugin

-This document provides comprehensive guidance on running tests for the Homebridge Haier Evo plugin, including unit tests, integration tests, and end-to-end tests.
+This document provides comprehensive guidance on running tests for the Homebridge Haier Evo plugin, including unit tests and standalone tests.

 ## 🧪 Test Structure